Landscapes

 Põhja-Kõrvemaa is above all a landscape with forests and bogs.
 Forests, including swampy and riparian forests, cover 78% of the reserve.
 The forests of Põhja-Kõrvemaa are special because different habitat types exist on a very small area at given locations which is caused by an alternating terrain and soil.
 There are heath, pine, mesotrophic boreal, eutrophic boreo-nemoral and hillock forests, but also many swampy forests.
 Large untouched forest areas offer a suitable habitat for large game: the grey wolf (Canis lupus), brown bear (Ursus arctos), Eurasian lynx (Lynx lynx), elk (Alces alces) and European roe deer (Capreolus capreolus).

-Jussi kame field
+Colorful kame field in autumn

 Jussi kame field.
-Photo: Ingmar Muusikus
+Ingmar Muusikus

 Bogs and marshes